LiWentomng/BoxInstSeg/docs/get_started.md

 ## Getting Started

-This page provides basic usage based on MMdetection.
+This page provides basic usage based on MMdetection (V2.25.0).
 For installation instructions, please see [install.md](./install.md).

 # Train a model